What is Derivative Trading?

 Do derivatives affect the prices of the underlying asset?

-Since derivatives such as futures and options derive their value from underlying assets, they are capable of driving the prices of those assets in the short-term.
-For instance, when the number of people buying futures and call options of a particular stock rise exponentially, it paints an optimistic view on the near-term future of the stock.
+Since derivatives such as futures and options derive their value from underlying assets, they can drive the prices of those assets in the short term.
+For instance, when the number of people buying futures and call options with a particular stock as the underlying asset rises exponentially, it paints an optimistic view on the stock’s near-term price.
 This creates more demand and triggers investors to buy more shares of that stock in the cash segment, thereby increasing the stock prices.

 Derivative trading is a complex yet interesting concept.
-While a trading account in India and a demat account is all that’s required to start trading, this segment is not for everybody.
-If you’re a beginner just starting out with trading in the markets, it is advisable to perform adequate research before venturing into the derivative segment.
+One of the main advantages of derivatives is that you don’t require any special tools or technologies to start trading in them.
+By opening a Demat account and a trading account in India, you can get started with buying and selling derivatives.
+If you’re a beginner and are just starting trading, it is advisable to perform adequate research before venturing into the derivative segment.